Raudibotn, a Gem in the Highlands of Iceland

 Drone Shot of the small lake in the middle of the Raudibotn crater

-• How to get to Raudibotn: from the Ring Road, you turn to Road 208.
+- How to get to Raudibotn: From the Ring Road, you turn onto Road 208.
 Keep going straight until you turn to the left onto Road 210.
 Eventually, Road 210 will become Road F210.
 Follow the road until you reach the parking spot, just by the Holmsa River, which you should not attempt to cross.
 The drive from the Ring Road will take about 45 minutes to an hour.
-A bumpy ride in some stretches for smaller 4WD vehicles – like the Duster I rented.
+A bumpy ride in some stretches for smaller 4WD vehicles, like the Duster I rented.
+If you are looking for car rental options, I can definitely recommend Blue Car Rental (with 5% discount) for cars and CampEasy for Camper Vans.

 The crater viewed from its rim.